 An invoice for $1,000 was received for work performed in May 20XX is received by IU in July 20XX, after fiscal year end.
 An accrual for the total amount of the invoice should be recorded prior to fiscal year end close as the service was provided in the current fiscal year.
 The entry for this accrual would be:

 Accounting principles are general rules and guidelines that entities must follow to accurately report their financial statements.
 There are five key principles that all accountants and entities must follow to accurately record their financials: revenue recognition, historical cost, objectivity, matching and full disclosure.
 These are requirements set by the Accounting Governing Board in the United States and are critical concepts to understand prior to recording entries and creating financial statements.
-Refer to the Accounting Principles Section for further detail on the accounting principles.
+Refer to the Accounting Principles section for further detail.

 Specific to federal, state or local government and those organizations that are funded by a government, fund accounting segregates resources based on restrictions and/or specifications from the funding organization.
 At IU, these segregations are called fund groups.
 Fund accounting and presentation on the financial statements is an important concept that has an impact on external financial statement presentation and internally for decision-making by IU’s top executives.
 Indiana University is a proprietary fund of the State of Indiana, but within the university’s accounting, fund groups are broken out as follows:

-For more information on IU specific fund accounts, please refer to the Chart of Accounts & General Ledger.
+For more information on IU specific fund accounts, please refer to the Chart of Accounts - Fund and Sub-Fund Groups section.
 To show the impact of fund accounting at IU, the below example walks through a typical entry for an auxiliary unit.

 |Residency Hall Revenue||Revenue||AE||1500||$5,000|